 1. Have a Drink on Top of Seattle’s Oldest Skyscraper

-Built in 1914, the Smith Tower is the oldest skyscraper in the city.
-You can take a tour on the bottom floor to see historic pictures and learn about the unique history of the building.
+Built in 1914, the Smith Tower is the oldest skyscraper in the city (a fun fact about Seattle to tell others).
+You can take a tour of the bottom floor to see historic pictures and learn about the unique history of the building.
 Make sure to take time to observe the beautiful marble and gold decorations found throughout the building.

 2. Walk Under Deception Pass Bridge